PoroshMondal/data-structure-algorithm-problems/README.md

 ### Binary Search
-**Algorithm:** (Binary Search) BINARY(DATA, LB, UB, ITEM, LOC) Here DATA is a sorted array with lower bound LB and upper bound UB, and ITEM is a given element of information to be search in the array.
-The variables BEG, END and MID denoe respectively the beginning, end and middle location of a segment of elements of DATA.
-So, this algorithm finds location LOC of ITEM in the array DATA or set the location LOC=NULL
+**Algorithm:** (Binary Search) BINARY(DATA, LB, UB, ITEM, LOC) Here DATA is a sorted array with lower bound LB and upper bound UB, and ITEM is a given element of information to be searched in the array.
+The variables BEG, END, and MID denote respectively the beginning, end, and middle location of a segment of the elements of DATA.
+So, this algorithm finds the location LOC of ITEM in the array DATA or sets the location LOC=NULL

 ```
 1. Set BEG:= LB, END:= UB and MID = INT((BEG+END)/2) [Initialize the segment variables]